bkielbasa/developer20/content/post/hate-go/index.md

 Oh the other hand, it's very difficult to keep writing good comments for errors.
 You have to add it in every place that makes sense.
 Maybe probably everywhere?
 It's challenging to keep the discipline to do it right.
 It's getting harder when you want to be consistent across the team.

+**Confirmed**

 ## Summary
-Golang is far from being perfect.
+Go is far from being perfect.
 It has some pros and cons.
 I use it in everyday job and it works for me.
 There are some areas where Go won't be a good fit in some type of projects.
 That's why we have Rust, TypeScript, Python, Lua and more.

 There are so many choices so if you don't like Go's philosophy, the syntax or anything else - there's so many other options you can choose.
 Please remember that the grass is always greener on the other side of the fence.